 As well as this, our audience of horror fans would be well aware of horror genre conventions.
 This is clear from the spoof film 'Scream' which plays on the fact that everybody knows what typically happens.
 This helps to create and build tension as the scene clearly builds up to a violent act.
 One of the crucial aspects to this build up is the music, which is an aspect we put into our product.
 The way this music interferes with the heartbeat to create suspense is one of the main reasons why people watch horror films and gain pleasure from the experience.
 By inputting these crucial aspects of horror we too attracted the audience and made our product a pleasurable experience for viewing.

-privileged point of view which included the view point of the killer.
+We also at certain points used a privileged point of view which included the view point of the killer.
 This is well used in almost all media products, with the rare few such as The Prodigy's music video for "Smack My Bitch Up" which focuses entirely on point of view of the central protagonist.
 By using the killer point of view shots we gave the audience the ability to see the danger signs before our characters do which again, builds up anticipation of the violence which is key to audience pleasure.

 Wednesday 15 December 2010